How SafePrompt's 4-Stage Detection Pipeline Works

 "sk-proj-abc123..." // API key leak attempt

-The key design principle: Stage 1 only blocks on certainty.
-No false positives.
-A pattern like /ignore.*instructions/ would block legitimate messages ("please ignore these instructions and use the ones below instead" is a valid support ticket).
-Stage 1 avoids this by only matching patterns with near-zero false positive rates.
+"-----BEGIN RSA PRIVATE KEY-----" // Private key exposureThe design principle: Stage 1 only blocks on certainty.
+A broad pattern like /ignore.*instructions/ would block legitimate messages ("please ignore these instructions and use the ones below instead" is a valid support ticket).
+Stage 1 only matches patterns with near-zero false-positive rates, and everything else passes through instantly.

-Stage 2: External Reference Detection
+Stage 2: External reference detection

 // Stage 2 catches these: